How to Save for College

-- Funds can be used for your retirement or your child's education, which gives you flexibility.
+- Funds can be used for your retirement or your child's education, giving you flexibility

-- You can withdraw the money you've contributed at any time without penalty.
+- Can withdraw the money you've contributed at any time without penalty

-- The money you withdraw from your Roth IRA each year to pay for your child's college counts as income and is counted on FAFSA applications.
+- The money you withdraw from your Roth IRA each year to pay for your child's college is considered income and counted on FAFSA applications

-- Any earnings you withdraw before age 59.5 are taxed.
+- Any earnings you withdraw before age 59 and a half are taxed

-The rising costs of college tuition can make it difficult to afford college.
-Unfortunately, many students turn immediately to various loans to cover their expenses.
-However, it's important to understand that you have other options.
+The rising costs of college tuition make it difficult to afford college.
+Many students turn immediately to loans to cover their expenses — but the truth is you have other options.

-If students and parents plan ahead, utilize saving accounts that offer the most advantages to their situation, employ various saving strategies, and take full advantage of available financial aid, it is possible to afford college and graduate with a minimal amount of debt.
-As a result, students can start off their careers without the large burden of repayments, and parents can stay on track to retire according to plan.
+By planning ahead, opening college savings accounts, employing various saving strategies, and taking full advantage of the financial aid available to you, you can afford college and graduate with minimal debt.
+You can then start your career without the large burden of repayments, and parents can stay on track to retire according to plan.